Defecting North Korean soldier in critical condition, U.N. investigating

-SEOUL (Reuters) - A North Korean soldier shot while defecting to the South on has undergone several surgical procedures and is in a critical condition, South Korea’s government and military said on Tuesday, with doctors expecting to save him.
+SEOUL (Reuters) - A North Korean soldier shot while defecting to the South has undergone several surgical procedures and is in a critical condition, South Korea’s government and military said on Tuesday, with doctors expecting to save him.

 “Until this morning, we heard he had no consciousness and was unable to breathe on his own but his life can be saved,” said Suh Uk, a South Korean military official who was briefing lawmakers regarding Monday’s event.